 Cancer patients, survivors and their families will convene at the Capitol on Tuesday, where lawmakers are trying to raise the smoking age to 21, again.

-The legal age to buy tobacco in Washington state is 18.
+The current legal age to buy tobacco in Washington state is 18.

-Cancer advocates are urging lawmakers to pass Senate Bill 5025 and House Bill 1054 Tuesday.
+Cancer advocates are urging lawmakers to pass Senate Bill 6048 or House Bill 1054 Tuesday.
 If passed, the bills would raise the legal age of sale for all tobacco products, including electronic cigarettes, to age 21.

 The American Cancer Society Cancer Action Network wrote in a news release that tobacco use is the leading cause of preventable death, killing more than 8,300 Washingtonians annually.